BanerjeeLab-repertoire/pycat-napari/CONTRIBUTING.md

    - Any special notes for reviewers

 ## Questions or Problems?
-- Open an issue for bugs or feature requests
+- Open an issue for bugs or feature requests at: https://github.com/BanerjeeLab-repertoire/pycat-napari/issues
 - Contact the maintainers for other questions

 Thank you for contributing to PyCAT-Napari!